AlexHedley/blog/src/input/posts/vb-form-builder.md

 Not sure how much need there would be for an [MS Access](https://www.microsoft.com/en-us/microsoft-365/access) version but thought why not give it a go.

-I used [copilot](copilot) to build the app with the following prompt:
+I used [GitHub Copilot](github-copilot) to build the app with the following prompt:

 > Build a Microsoft Access VBA Form Builder as a website using the 98.css theme.
 >